Title

 - The Gender of Poetry

-- The History of Women’s Poetry: Beginning to the Present
+- The History of Women’s Poetry: From the Beginnings to the Present

-- The Influnce of Persian Novels on Iranian Women Poetry
+- The Influence of Persian Novels on Iranian Women’s Poetry

 - The Life and Poetry of Gulrukhsor Safieva: A Quest for Tajik Identity